ghgemmer/yotagrabber/output/Readme.txt

-Readme.txt updated 4/26/2025  (version history for Readme.txt at https://github.com/ghgemmer/yotagrabber/blob/main/output/Readme.txt)
+Readme.txt updated 5/3/2025  (version history for Readme.txt at https://github.com/ghgemmer/yotagrabber/blob/main/output/Readme.txt)
+Updates delayed until 5/4/2025 due to computer issues.

 This folder contains the inventory for all Toyota vehicle models in the US, including Alaska, but currently excluding Hawaii.
 The inventory is obtained from the same place the Toyota Inventory search website (https://www.toyota.com/search-inventory/)